See satellite image

 The process of capturing satellite images involves several steps, including data acquisition, processing and analysis.

-The data is then processed to create an image that can be used for a variety of purposes such as weather forecasting, land management planning or disaster management.
+The data is then processed to create a picture that can be used for a variety of purposes, such as weather forecasting, land management planning or disaster management.

-Satellite imagery has revolutionized many fields including meteorology, agriculture and environmental science as it allows us to see our planet from a different perspective – from above!
+Satellite imagery has revolutionized many fields, including meteorology, agriculture and environmental sciences, as it allows us to see our planet from a different perspective – from above!

-It helps us understand how our planet works on a larger scale, providing information about weather patterns, natural disasters like hurricanes or wildfires, as well as man-made changes like deforestation or urbanization.
+It helps us understand how our planet works on a larger scale, providing information about weather patterns, natural disasters like hurricanes or wildfires, as well as human-caused changes like deforestation or urbanization.

 Types of satellite images: Landsat, Panoramio and Google Earth